 Is the 5.7X28 an armor-piercing round?

 Sometimes.
 Depending on the barrel length of the gun being used and in accordance with specific types of 5.7X28 ammo, some of them can be armor-piercing rounds, but it’s usually only going to go through soft body armor, not metal plates.

 The truth of the matter is that most of the commercially available FN 5.7X28 ammunition that is available is not going to be designed to penetrate body armor of any type, unless it is fired from a longer barrel from a rifle.

 That does not mean that it cannot penetrate certain types of body armor, just that most of the ammo available isn’t necessarily designed to do that.

-Answer: Yes the 5.7X28 round can be good for self-defense, just as long as the right ammunition is used, and you understand any limitations it might have.
+Yes, the 5.7X28 round can be good for self-defense, just as long as the right ammunition is used, and you understand any limitations it might have.

 While we tend to follow the mantra that states, any gun with any ammo is better than nothing, utilizing the best you can for your situation is the best idea.
 Having said that, you’d want to use a good hollow point round in your Ruger 57 or FN Five-seveN if it was your concealed carry handgun.

 Also released at SHOT Show 2020 was the Speer Gold Dot hollow points in 5.7X28.
 These rounds offer better ballistics than the other commercially available rounds do, due to penetration and expansion.